jlev/gatsby-transformer-geocodio/README.md

 locationFields: an object containing two elements - 'lat' - the name of the field containing the latitude of the node, and 'lon' - the name of the field containing the longitude of the node

-addFullResult: if set to true, this will request and add the 'address_components' section of the geocoder result, as a field 'geocoderFullResult' which contains extended information (see https://www.geocod.io/docs/#address-components)
+addFullResult: if set to true, this will save the full result as a field 'geocoderFullResult'

 Reverse geocoding will add a two new fields:
-'geocoderAddress' - a string containing the formatted address of the location specified by the lat-lon pair, and 'geocoderAddressFields' - which contains an object containing the components of the address of the location specified by the lat-lon pair (NB please dont rely on any specific field being in the components that are returned, as they may not be.
+'geocoderAddress' - a string containing the formatted address of the location specified by the lat-lon pair, and 'geocoderAddressFields' - which contains an object containing the components of the address of the location specified by the lat-lon pair

 ```
 "node": {
             "id": "65879725-c151-5abf-8524-0dcdad0bb614",
             "fields": {
-              "geocoderAddress": "163 Rue Jeanne d'Arc, 54000 Nancy, France",
+              "geocoderAddress": "1109 N Highland St, Arlington, VA",
               "geocoderAddressFields": {
                 "number": "1109",
                 "predirectional": "N",